alexfayers/HomeAssistantRokuDashboard/README.md

 # Home assistant dashboard for Roku!

-Roku's display API sucks, so this works instead of the a lovelace dashboard.
+Roku's display API sucks, so this works instead of a nice lovelace dashboard.

 # usage